abbas565/quizBuilder/README.md

     This is a sample RESTful app for collecting data

-ducks-data-app is React and Node.js Web Apps.
+quizBuilder is a MERN application.

 # Built with: